azigler/esdi/config/setting-up-an-esdi-instance.md

         └── ... add your custom models here
 ```

+Sometimes you'll need to provide Esdi with IDs from Discord.
+To do this easy, open User Settings, select Appearance, and enable Developer Mode.
+This will let you right click and obtain IDs from users, channels, and servers.

 Next, let's [add a custom command]{@tutorial adding-a-custom-command} to our new Esdi bot.